Personal Loan Scams: What They Are and How to Protect Yourself

 How personal loan scams work

-Personal loan scams can target many people in the hopes of luring a few or target a particular person based on a vulnerability.
-“Scammers use a variety of tactics,” says Matthew Stern, CEO of CNC Intelligence, a company that helps consumers get their money back after being scammed.
+“Scammers use a variety of tactics,” said Matthew Stern, CEO of CNC Intelligence, a company that helps consumers get their money back after being scammed. “[They] become skilled at learning what our vulnerabilities are and how to exploit them.”

-“Once a scammer obtains your personal information, like family members’ names, pets’ names or public information such as your address or contact details, they can use them in order to try and gain access to your accounts, or impersonate you to your loved ones,” Stern explains.
+“Once a scammer obtains your personal information, like family members’ names, pets’ names or public information such as your address or contact details, they can use them in order to try and gain access to your accounts, or impersonate you to your loved ones,” Stern said.
 “They can also use recordings, voice and video, to impersonate you via AI.”

-Common types of personal loan scams
+Types of personal loan scams

-• Wire transfer and gift card scams: Some scammers request that you send money via wire transfer or gift cards as an upfront fee for a personal loan.
+Some scammers request that you send money via wire transfer or gift cards as an upfront fee for a personal loan.
 Money wires and gift cards can be difficult to trace, so scammers use this method frequently.

 Personal loan red flags

-• “Guaranteed” approval
+• Guaranteed approval

 • Loan offers you didn’t apply for